 Here are some big red flags management should consider when hiring a new employee.

-ResumeAnother red flag in the hiring process is a chaotic looking resume.
-Maybe you see a resume with short stints at a variety of different locations.
-Does that mean your prospective employee isn’t very big on commitment?
-Maybe the resume is littered with typos, is poorly written, or does not include all of the things you should think would be on a resume.
+One of the initial red flags in the hiring process is a chaotic-looking resume.
+Does the resume include short stints at a variety of different locations?
+Does that mean the candidate isn’t very big on commitment?
+Maybe the resume is littered with typos, is poorly written, or does not include all of the things that would normally be on a resume.
 If the resume has no phone numbers, contact information, dates, addresses, or names of former employers or references, that is a big red flag to take into consideration.

-- Criminal searches - including national, county, state, federal and international
+- Criminal Records - including national, county, state, federal, and international

-- Verification - including employment, education, drivers license and professional license
+- Verifications - including employment, education, driver's license, and professional license

-- Financial history - credit report history and summary
+- Financial History (if applicable) - credit report history and summary

 Red flags during an employee background check can be everywhere or can be deftly hidden.
 However, it is your responsibility as an employer to make sure you tap into all of the potential conflicts and leave no stone unturned before offering a position to potential employees.